Food is frightening for my fussy eater

 “My child recoils, they are scared to touch certain things”.

-Thinking that our child is scared of something so basic and critical for life is really confronting.
-It also erodes our confidence in being able to help them to overcome their picky eating challenges.
+Acknowledging your child is scared of something so basic and critical for life is confronting.
+It may also erode confidence that you can help them to overcome their picky eating challenges.

-As a psychology postgraduate I am privileged to be able to listen to psychologists from all around the world speaking about their specialty subjects to other psychologists.
-One of the workshops I attended recently was with a renowned expert on fears and phobias and how to treat them effectively.
+As a psychology doctoral candidate I listen to psychologists from around the world speaking about their specialty subjects to other psychologists.
+One of the workshops I attended was with a renowned expert on fears and phobias and how to treat them effectively.

 A really food anxious child is seeing foods and feeling the same about them as many adults do about snakes, mice or heights, for example.
-The food elicits the same fear response, and their body goes into fight, flight or freeze mode.
+Food elicits the same fear response, and their body goes into fight, flight or freeze mode.

-Think of something you find scary and the way that it raises your heart rate, makes you breathe differently, maybe sweat a little and get all jittery.
+If you think about something you find scary it can raise your heart rate, make you breathe differently, maybe even sweat a little and become jittery.

 That’s the normal response to something that triggers us.

-It just does not feel ‘normal’ to us when it is over a new nugget or a lasagne.
+It just does not feel ‘normal’ when it is over a new nugget or a lasagna.

-Treating a phobia like spiders is all about finding a new level of comfort around it.
+Treating a phobia such as spiders is about finding a new level of comfort where the spider does not feel as scary and you are able to get perspective.

 This same methodology is the most common way to support children who find eating challenging.
-It is all focused on gently building more and more of a comfort level around a food.
+It is focused on gently building more of a comfort level around a food.

 I know this sounds simple and sensible, and it is.
-However, putting it into practice can seem impossible for us to do as a parent.
-How can we help a child who seems so scared of something so innocuous?
+However, putting it into practice can seem impossible as a parent.
+How can you help a child who seems so scared of something so innocuous?

-What we can do if food is frightening
+What you can do if food is frightening?

-If a child is fearful around food, or even if they aren’t but find new foods too difficult to eat, then stepping right back is often the best way to start.
+If your child is fearful around food, or even if they aren’t but find new foods too difficult to eat, then stepping right back is often the best way to start.

-If we are frightened of spiders, for example, then the first step would be to find out what is scary, what makes us feel the way we do.
-From there it is looking for gentle ways to gradually expose us to spiders in a way that is manageable.
+If you are frightened of spiders, for example, then the first step would be to find out what is scary, what makes you feel the way you do.
+From there it is looking for gentle ways to gradually expose you to spiders in a way that is manageable.

 It would start with the least challenging thing, perhaps that is looking at a picture of a spider in a book, or on the TV screen.

 From there it may be working up to seeing a real spider over on the other side of the room.
-The theory is that as we do this we gradually become more comfortable with the spider and can challenge the irrational fears that hold us captive.
+The theory is that as you do this you gradually become more comfortable with the spider and can challenge the irrational fears that hold you captive.

-Yes, it’s a spider but it actually is not going to hurt us and over time we can convince the instinctive, stay safe part of our brain that nothing bad will happen to us, despite all our worries!
+Yes, it’s a spider but it is not going to hurt you.
+Over time you can convince the instinctive, stay safe part of your brain that nothing bad will happen to you, despite all your worries!

-If a child is younger, they probably cannot articulate what makes them feel uncomfortable about a food.
-Even older children may find this really difficult to begin with as they can ‘shut down’ around new foods.
+If your child is younger, they probably cannot articulate what makes them feel uncomfortable about a food.
+Even older children may find this difficult to begin with as they can ‘shut down’ around new foods.

-However, even though we may not be able to speak to them about the food, we can observe.
+However, even though you may not be able to speak to your child about the food, you can observe.
 In fact, this is always the first step:

 1. Observe.
-Spend a week looking carefully at what is happening, where the challenges occur and what are triggers for our child.
+Spend a week looking carefully at what is happening, where the challenges occur and what are triggers for your child.

-2. Meet a child where they are at.
-It doesn’t matter where you are starting but it’s always important to make sure that you begin at a level that is comfortable for your child.
+2. Meet your child where they are at.
+It doesn’t matter where you are starting but it’s important to make sure you begin at a level that is comfortable for your child.

 3. Establish the comfort level.
-For example, if bananas are a big NO food then what is okay for a child?
+For example, if bananas are a big NO food, then what is okay for your child?

 i) Can your child comfortably walk past bananas in the supermarket?